 - In clean blender, combine strawberries and sugar and blend until smooth.
 Transfer to a small saucepan and bring to a simmer over medium-low heat.
 Cook, stirring often with a spatula and adjusting heat as needed to retain a simmer, until the mixture has reduced to about 1-2 tablespoons worth of jam (this takes about 5-10 minutes on my stove).

 - Strain jam through a fine-mesh sieve into a small bowl, pressing as much of the jam through as possible.
 Use a spatula to push the jam into a small clump, cover directly over the surface with plastic wrap, and transfer to the refrigerator to chill completely while making cake.

 - Keep oven at 350ºF.
-Butter two 4" wide x 2" high round cake pans.
-Line the bottoms with parchment rounds and dust the sides with gluten-free flour, tapping out any excess.
+Prep your cake pans: butter two 4" wide x 2" high round cake pans; line the bottoms with parchment rounds and dust the sides with gluten-free flour, tapping out any excess.